ankushjain358/coderjony-statiq-blog/input/blogs/hosting-aspnet-core-on-amazon-linux-ec2.md

 ### 2.1.
 Determine Linux Distribution
 To install the .NET Core runtime, you first have to check the **Linux Distribution** used by Amazon Linux 2.

-Run the below command using SSH to check the Linux distribution
+Run the below command using SSH to check the Linux distribution.
 ```bash
 cat /etc/os-release
 ```